MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 ## Customize debug settings

-Teams Toolkit allows you to customize the debug settings to create your tab or bot by unchecking some prerequisites:
+Teams Toolkit unchecks some prerequisites and allows you to customize the debug settings to create your tab or bot:

 <br>